 no-carve pumpkin with painted cat face

-Yes, this is hand-painted again, but you’re going to an actual look, not just winging it.
+Yes, this is hand-painted again, but you’re going for an actual look, not just winging it.
 Pick a photo of your favorite kitten and use paint to draw a silly face.
-To take it up a notch, attach pipe cleaners as whiskers and a toy cat’s tail.
+To take it up a notch, attach pipe cleaners as whiskers and a toy cat’s tail ($8, Amazon).

 24. Bat Pumpkin